dclong/blog/misc/content/2016-11-20-rsync-tips.markdown

     so that you can resume from break-point if rsync is interrupted.
     This is **really useful**
     if you use rsync to transfer large files over unstable network.

+3. You can specify the option `--relative` to ask `rsync` to create missing directories in order to keep the same directory structure.
+    For example,
+    suppose you want to copy the content of the directory `/new/x/y/z/` (of a machine) to `/pre_existing/dir/` (on another machine)
+    and you want keep the directory structure
+    (that is you want the content to be copied to `/pre_existing/dir/new/x/y/z/` instead of `/pre_existing/dir/`), you can use the following comamnd.

+        :::bash
+        rsync -a --relative /new/x/y/z/ user@remote:/pre_existing/dir/

+    And if you want to have `y/z/` created but not inside `new/x/` (i.e., copy the content to `/pre_existing/dir/y/z/`),
+    you can add `./` where you want `--relative` to begin.

+        :::bash
+        rsync -a --relative /new/x/./y/z/ user@remote:/pre_existing/dir/

 ## Examples